 Students will need to complete a minimum of 6 units at KGI and 4 units at Southwestern to earn the Certificate in Bioscience Industry Law and Practice (KGI courses generally count for 1.5 or 3 units; Southwestern courses are generally 1, 2 or 3 units).
 Students will be graded as credit/no credit (and must receive a C+ or better to receive credit) in the courses they take at the partner school.

-Students accepted into the certificate program may choose from a wide variety of courses at both schools eligible for credit, such as Introduction to US Food and Drug Law, Bioscience Strategy Innovation Management, Introduction to Market Assessment and Market Strategy, and Clinical Trials Design, Conduct and Strategy (KGI courses), and Patent Law, Intellectual Property Law, Health Care Regulations and Legislation (Southwestern courses).
+Students accepted into the certificate program may choose from a wide variety of courses at both schools eligible for credit, such as Introduction to US Food and Drug Law, Bioscience Strategy Innovation Management, Introduction to Market Assessment and Market Strategy, and Clinical Trials Design, Conduct and Strategy (KGI courses), and Patent Law, Intellectual Property Law, Trademark and Legislation (Southwestern courses).
 Students at both schools may also take advantage of unique skills training.
 For example, KGI students exploring management roles might benefit from courses on drafting technology agreements and patent prosecution, while Southwestern students would have an opportunity to work on interdisciplinary team projects sponsored by companies.

 Application Process and Tuition